megame24/Maintenance-Tracker/README.md

 3. Run `npm install` on the terminal to install dependencies.
 4. Run `npm start` to start the application.

+## Testing

+Follow the steps below to test the application.

+1. Navigate to the project directory through a terminal
+2. If you haven't, install dependencies `npm install`
+3. Run `npm test`

 ## Api EndPoints

 EndPoint                      |   Functionality